hotwax/oms-documentation/user-manuals/orders/bopis/order-details-page/README.md

 # Order Details Page

-Access the Order Details page by clicking on an order card, it will display all order-related information such as customer name, order id, customer's email address, item details, reason for rejection and order item rejection history.
+Users can access the Order Details page by clicking on any order card from any of the tabs on Order page, it will display all order-related information for that order such as customer’s name, order ID, customer's contact details, item details, reason for rejection and order item rejection history.

-Access the open order page, select an order card.
-Users will then be directed to the order details page.
-The order details page enables store associates to perform the following functions:
+On clicking on any order card in the Open or Packed tab, users will be directed to the order details page.
+The order details page displays key details of an order and also enables store associates to perform the certain functions.

-**Reject Orders**
+### Reject Orders

 During peak hours or promotional events, brick-and-mortar retail locations often face increased in-store traffic, heightening the risk that the requested item for pick-up may become unavailable due to in-store purchases.
-In such instances, store associates may need to reject the order or reject partial order in case the order item inventory is insufficient at the store.
-This feature can be enabled using the toggle on the settings page.
+In such instances, store associates may need to reject an order or reject an order partially in case the order item inventory is insufficient at the store.
+Partial order rejection feature can be enabled using the toggle on the settings page.

-To reject an order, access the open order page.
-Select the order card to navigate to the order details page.
-Choose reasons for rejection.
-Click on the 'Report an Issue' button to access a pop-up menu bar for selecting rejection reasons.
-Confirm the rejection by clicking on the save icon.
+To reject an order, click on the order card in the `Open` tab to open the order details page.
+Click on `Reject Order` to reject the order, select an appropriate reason for rejecting the order in the pop-up window that appears and click on the `save` icon.
+Another pop-up will appear to confirm order rejection, select `Reject` to reject the order.

-{% hint style="info" %}
-Upon rejecting an item, customers will receive an email with alternate fulfillment options, and the rejected order item will be promptly removed from your dashboard.
-{% endhint %}
+{% hint style="info" %} Upon rejecting an item, customers will receive an email with alternate fulfillment options, and the rejected order item will be removed from your dashboard. {% endhint %}

-The reasons for rejection are as followed:
+The available reasons for rejection are:

-**a.
-Not in Stock**

-Items are out of stock or exhausted at the store.
-When the store associate selects Not In Stock as a reason for rejection, the Inventory ATP (Available to Promise) and QOH (Quantity on Hand) are set to 0 for that product for the selected store.\
-All open orders with respective items are auto-rejected from the store.\
+* **Not in Stock:** If items are out of stock or exhausted at the store, the store associate can select `Not In Stock` as a reason for rejection.
+In that case the inventory ATP (Available to Promise) and QOH (Quantity on Hand) are set to 0 for that product for the selected store and all open orders with respective items are auto-rejected from the store.
-\
-**b.
-No Reason**

-There is no specific reason for rejection.
-When the store associate selects Not Reason as a reason for rejection, the inventory ATP is increased by the same quantity and QOH is increased by the same quantity.
+* **No Reason:** If there is no specific reason for rejection the store associate can select `No Reason`.
+When a store associate selects this option, the inventory ATP and QOH is increased by the same quantity.

-{% hint style="info" %}
-Selecting a specific issue for rejection triggers distinct inventory responses within OMS.
-{% endhint %}
+{% hint style="info" %} Selecting a specific issue for rejection triggers distinct inventory responses within OMS. {% endhint %}

-1. **Payment Mode**
+### Customer and Payment Details

-Payment mode is reflected for store associates to know if it is a paid order or the payment needs to be collected at the time of order handover.
-Payment method is reflected at the right side of the order details page.
+Customer details that are mentioned on the order such as customer’s name, and contact details can be viewed and copied from this page.
+Along with that payment mode is also displayed on the page for store associates to know if it is a paid order or payment needs to be collected at the time of order handover.
+Payment method is displayed on the right side of the order details page.

-2. **Enable Tracking**

-Enables store managers to assign and track pickers efforts for commission eligibility.
-Access the open orders page and select the ready for pickup icon.
-An assign picker pop up menu will appear.
-Select from the displayed list of search for the desired picker to assign picker.\
-\
-Once orders are packed, store associate will click on the Ready for pickup button that will move the order to the Packed order Tab.
+### Assign Picker
+During the process of fulfilling a BOPIS order, store associates can assign and track pickers to ensure the pickers' commission eligibility.
+For open orders, users can assign pickers from a pop-up that will open on clicking the `Ready for Pickup` button on the order details page.
+In case they want to edit the picker for an order, they can do that using the `Edit` button on the order details page of a packed order.

 <figure><img src="../../../.gitbook/assets/Screenshot 2024-01-01 at 11.50.51 PM (1).png" alt=""><figcaption><p>Image: Order Details Page</p></figcaption></figure>